A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search

 We note that $\sim$36\% of the misclassifications on the test set are attributable to signals detected in scans of TRAPPIST-1 and LHS 1140.
 This percentage is appreciably larger than the total fraction of signals from these two sources in the full test set ($\sim$23\%).
 This disproportionate distribution may be due in part to the much larger sky separation between this source pairing ($26.3^{\circ}$) compared to the typical angular separations between almost all other source pairings (1--$3^{\circ}$), including the other source pairings in this observation run.
 Specifically, the time between the TRAPPIST-1 and LHS~1140 data acquisitions is approximately twice as large as the mean time between data acquisitions of the other source pairs, a unique circumstance that was driven by the desire to observe noteworthy exoplanets that had been recently discovered at the time.
-The increased time between data acquisitions of these two sources accentuates any errors in the frequency extrapolation that we used to center the signals in the second image.
+Although the RFI environment is expected to be stable on these time scales, the increased time between data acquisitions of these two sources accentuates any errors in the frequency extrapolation that we used to center the signals in the second image.
 These errors account for a major failure mode discussed in Section~\ref{subsubsec:data_failure_modes}.
 The increased error rate of the large-separation pairing suggests that such pairings should be avoided when practical.